prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 layout: page_v2
 title: Custom or No mediation
-description: Integration of Prebid SDK without Primary Ad Server SDK
+description: How to integrate the Prebid SDK without a primary Ad Server SDK
 sidebarType: 2

 ---